ethanjmoody/data-den/README.md

 - Highlighted skills and tools: R (analysis/modeling), statistical goodness of fit testing, linear regressions, R Markdown (paper writing).

 :page_with_curl: **Unmasking the Limitations of a Recent COVID-19 Study and Evaluating Causal Claims**
-- Responded to a study on COVID-19 school masking policy, evaluating the assumptions behind the study's claims.
+- Responded to a study on COVID-19 school masking, evaluating the assumptions behind the study's claims.
-- Summarized study's design and major conclusions and offered an argument against causality based on the design.
+- Summarized study's conclusions and offered an argument against causality based on the chosen design.
 - Posited characteristics of an "ideal", alternative experiment that could better support the study's claims.
 - Highlighted skills and tools: Logic and reasoning, critical thinking, understanding of experimental design, R Markdown (paper writing).